 Many of the guests went outside to take the perfect “Sunset over Mont Blanc” shot.
 Finally the sun slipped behind the mountain ridge and the air became suddenly cold.

-The next morning, we debated which of the two paths shown in the guidebook we should take.
+The next morning, we debated which of the two paths shown in the Cicerone Trekking the Tour du Mont Blanc guidebook we should take.
 The main path followed the line of the valley and looked less demanding.

 An alternative went over the ridge at our back and followed the other side of the Mont de la Saxe ridge.
 These paths joined up above Courmayeur.

-We decided on the easier main route, keen to get to Courmayeur that afternoon in time to buy our bus tickets for the next day, for the journey through the Mont Blanc tunnel to Chamonix.
+We decided on the easier main route, keen to get to Courmayeur that afternoon, in time to buy our bus tickets for the next day.
+From there our journey would take us through the Mont Blanc tunnel and back to Chamonix.

 All day we walked along an undulating path.
 The Mont de la Saxe ridge was on our left and the views of Mont Blanc framed by blue skies on our right.

 It was easy walking in perfect weather.
-There were plenty of spots where we couldn’t resist stopping for photo opportunities, the ultimate Monc Blanc postcard shots.
+There were plenty of spots where we couldn’t resist stopping for photo opportunities, the ultimate Mont Blanc postcard shots.

 By early afternoon we reached the end of the ridge.
-We found a flat grassy viewpoint just above Refugio Georgio Bertone.
-Here we settled to have a late lunch with the ultimate view over the valley.
+The flat grassy viewpoint just above Refugio Georgio Bertone made a good spot for our late lunch, with the ultimate view over the valley.

-There was a round metal table with all the different viewpoints etched on it.
-Down to our left in the valley the town of Courmayeur now appeared.
+A round metal table was etched with all the different viewpoints around us.
+Down in the valley the town of Courmayeur now appeared into view.

 Before long our peaceful lunch-time spot became crowded.
 Group after group of chattering Italians had spread out around us laughing and talking loudly.
-We realised that this was the first viewpoint when you climb up from Couymayeur and so a favourite for walkers coming up for the day.
+We realised that this was the first viewpoint when you climb up from Courmayeur and a favourite for walkers coming up for the day.

 Reaching Hotel Bouton d’Or

 The path wound downward, downward until we reached a residential road.
-We walked down it into the heart of Courmayeur where we found our Hotel Bouton d’Or.
-Although it was the end of a tiring day, we remembered to ask the hotel owner to take a final “end of the TMB photo” as has become our tradition.
+It led us into the heart of Courmayeur, where we found our Hotel Bouton d’Or.
+Although it was the end of a tiring day, we remembered to ask the hotel owner to take a final “end of the TMB photo” as had become our tradition.

 Catching the bus to Chamonix

 It all felt very familiar at the station in Chamonix, with the geranium filled window-boxes.
-There’s the view of Mont Blanc from the other direction.
-The statue of 18th century climbers, Balmat and Saussure points up to the summit.
+We were back at the view of Mont Blanc, with the statue of 18th century climbers Balmat and Saussure, pointing up to the summit.

-This is a walk that takes around 12 days to do if you tackle it in one go, but I’ve enjoyed taking it at a rather calmer and less exhausting pace.
+The TMB is a walk that takes around 12 days if you tackle it in one go.
+We enjoyed taking it at a rather calmer and less exhausting pace.
 Four years or twelve days, it’s up to you.
 Mont Blanc, I’ll be seeing you very soon!

 More tales from the Tour de Mont Blanc